 Disadvantages of External Wall Insulation

-- More expensive than cavity wall insulation due to the amount of materials required and the higher level of skill needed to install it
+- More expensive than cavity wall insulation due to the number of materials required and the higher level of skill needed to install it

 - Requires skill to install it to ensure it is safe and won’t cause problems, so you need to be careful of who you hire